manabie-com/mana-do/README.md

 ## Welcome to Manabie coding challenge

 *Hi everyone!*
-*This is mini challenge I have made, contact with me if you have any troulbe or interesting.
-Many thank*
+*This is mini challenge I have made, contact with me via email: nguyenkaoky.ai1@gmail.com if you have any troulbe or interesting.*

 ### Notes:
 - New component is have .js extend, I was keep old ts file and edit on them.
 - App was deploy to : https://mana-do.web.app/ with firebase cli.
 - Use Jest for unit testing.
-What I have done:
+- What I have done:
     - Split code
     - Fix some strange bug
     - Enhance UI with css pure